 - Take the chicken out of the fridge to warm up to room temp while you prepare the potatoes.
 Make sure the rack is in the middle of the oven and preheat it to 425 deg F.

 - Slice the fingerling potatoes in half lengthwise.
 If you’re using another potato, you want slices about ½ inch thick.
 Pour the 1 Tbsp of oil directly onto the sheet pan and spread it over the entire surface using your hands.
 (This will keep the potatoes from sticking).
-Add the sliced potatoes to the pan and sprinkle on 1 tsp of salt.
+Add the sliced potatoes to the pan, drizzle on another 1 TBSP of oil and sprinkle on 1 tsp of salt.
 Use your hands to mix everything together so the potatoes are coated with oil and salt.
 Arrange the potatoes cut side down on the sheet pan in a single layer.

 - Take the chicken thighs out of the bag and place them skin side up directly on top of the potatoes in the four corners of the pan.
 (The edges will get the most heat on the pan so you want the chicken there) Take a paper towel and blot the tops of each chicken thigh.
 (You want them relatively dry so they brown and crisp).

 - Place the tray in the preheated oven and roast for 20 minutes.
 Rotate the pan and roast for another 12 to 17 minutes.
 Check for doneness on the largest chicken thigh by either cutting into the middle and seeing if the juices are clear or inserting a meat thermometer and reaching 165 deg F. Once the chicken is done, remove the thighs from the tray.
 Use the spatula to check the potatoes.
 If you would like them a bit crispier, you can return the tray to the oven for another 5 minutes.
 The potatoes that were under the chicken will likely be a little softer from the drippings but super delicious.
 Enjoy!